NPM grant Type

 The New Horizons internship programme is for Māori students interested in pursuing a career in research.
 The award will provide assistance to Māori students enrolled at a NPM tertiary education partner entity to gain research experience and increase their research skills.
 The student will work under the supervision and guidance of an excellent NPM Māori researcher based at any NPM partner entity.
 The student will complete research activities that align to the NPM Matakitenga research programme and contribute to the mission of NPM which is to create the foundations for flourishing Māori futures.
 Interns will participate in the online NPM Māori Futures support programme during the tenure of their award and are actively encouraged to participate in broader NPM activities as appropriate.

-The award is for pre-doctoral senior undergraduate or post graduate Māori students enrolled in 2022 at an NPM tertiary education partner entity.
+The award is for pre-doctoral senior undergraduate or post graduate Māori students enrolled in 2023 at an NPM tertiary education partner entity.
+They can be enrolled in upper-level undergraduate (Bachelor) or post-graduate (Master) degree programmes.
 Students may be enrolled to complete a senior undergraduate special topic, post graduate dissertation or thesis as part of their internship.
 The award is intended for students who are genuinely interested in advancing their skills and capacity in Indigenous development and research.
 Students must be available to fully engage in the internship experience, and are not employed, completing summer school or professional development activities for more than 10 hours per week.
 To be eligible for this award, students must not be holding any other internship award from any source.

 WHAT INTERNSHIP OPPORTUNITIES ARE THERE?